 Impact Measurement Framework

-Why should companies measure skills-based practices?
+Why should companies measure skills-first practices?

-Only by monitoring progress and tracking outcomes for skills-based practices, can companies determine what practices are leading to the greatest impact.
+Only by monitoring progress and tracking outcomes for skills-first practices, can companies determine what practices are leading to the greatest impact.
 By consistently measuring efficacy, companies can continuously improve their strategy and make smarter investments.

 Our Framework Advisors